MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/italy/e-invoicing-ita-fatturapa-get-started.md

     4. Go to **Certificates & secrets**, select **Upload certificate**, and upload the **App Registration Certificate** .cer file for S2S authentication.
     5. Go to **Enterprise applications**, and select the app that you created.
     6. Save the **Application ID** (client ID) and **Object ID** values for the app.
     7. Microsoft must grant the app access to the service.
-Submit a support request with Microsoft and include the values of following parameters:
+Submit a support request to Microsoft, and include the values of the following parameters:

         - AAD Tenant ID
         - LCS Environment ID